The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 _images/250021343680b07056dccb7318db712a4bf6cf18fda96ed81c09bce4e19ef916.png

-It looks like there are some long-term increases and decreases, but they are hard to see clearly because there are large variations from month to month.
-To see the long-term trend more clearly, we can use the rolling method, which computes a “rolling average”.
-The window=12 argument means it should select overlapping intervals of 12 months, so the first interval contains 12 measurements starting with the first, the second interval contains 12 measurements starting with the second, and so on.
-For each interval, we compute the mean of the measurements.
+It looks like there are some increases and decreases, but they are hard to see clearly because there are large variations from month to month.
+To see the long-term trend more clearly, we can use the rolling and mean methods to compute a moving average.

 trend = nuclear.rolling(window=12).mean()